Skip to content

 service-endpoint Translates channel specific incoming requests to our internal representation, executes Transformers, counts billing relevant information and sends responses back to external channels.

-service-ai Processes actual user messages, coordinates with NLU stack, waits for Extensions and HTTP Requests to external systems and processes Cognigy Script.
+service-ai Processes actual user messages, coordinates with our NLU microservices, waits for Extensions and HTTP Requests to external systems and processes Cognigy Script.
+This is the core of Cognigy.AI.

 service-nlp-ner Detects System Slots in user utterances - these are things like dates, emails, currencies and numbers.